Mental Health in Young People research initiative

 We have set up a Mental Health in Young People research initiative Steering Group which is chaired by Professor Sarah Purdy, Pro Vice-Chancellor for Student Experience.
 The Elizabeth Blackwell Institute Vice-Chancellor’s Fellow in Young People’s Mental Health is closely aligned with the work of the initiative.

 The initiative includes representatives from the Student Union; Student Services; Students Health Service; Development and Alumni Relations Office; Brigstow Institute; Bristol Health Partners; and academics from across the University representing all Faculties.

 The work of the Mental Health in Young People research initiative complements the University of Bristol’s Mental Health and Wellbeing Student Strategy.

 A funding scheme for ‘challenge led’ projects was launched in Summer 2019 to support research projects led by University of Bristol staff.
 Thanks to the EBI Research for Mental Health in Young People Challenge scheme four new research projects are looking at different aspects of young people's mental health and wellbeing, with a particular focus on University students:

 - supporting students with autism

-Read about the new areas that will be studied as part of this initiative to help improve young people's mental health and wellbeing through research.
+Read about the new areas that are being studied as part of this initiative to help improve young people's mental health and wellbeing through research.